YEETEDWIN/Super-Text-Bros.-Ultimate/.github/ISSUE_TEMPLATE/bug_report.md

 ### **Expected behavior**

-A clear and concise description of what you expected to happen.
+A clear and brief description of what you expected to happen.

 ### **Screenshots**